Fairness under Graph Uncertainty: Achieving Interventional Fairness with Partially Known Causal Graphs over Clusters of Variables: Experimental Settings

-We randomly choose the sensitive cluster $\biA$ from the clusters with degree more than or equal to $2$.
-In our experiments with admissible features (\Cref{subsec-add-admissible}), we randomly choose admissible features $\biX^{\mathrm{ad}}$ from the children of sensitive features $\biA$ in the cluster DAG $\cDAG$.
+We randomly choose the sensitive cluster $\biA$ from the clusters with degree greater than or equal to $2$.
+In our experiments with admissible features (\Cref{subsec-add-admissible}), we randomly choose admissible features $\biX^{\mathrm{ad}}$ from the children of the sensitive cluster $\biA$ in the cluster DAG $\cDAG$.
+If the initially sampled graph has no such child cluster, we add a valid variable-level edge from $\biA$ to a non-outcome cluster while preserving the variable-level topological ordering.

 We treat $\biA$ and $\biX^{\mathrm{ad}}$ as binary clusters and $\biY$ as a continuous cluster.
 For the remaining clusters, we randomly choose binary and continuous clusters.